ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 1 row in set.
 Elapsed: 0.001 sec.
 ```

-The principal disadvantage of tuples, is the sub columns cannot be used in ordering keys.
-The following will thus fail.
+The principal disadvantage of tuples is that the sub columns cannot be used in ordering keys.
+The following will thus fail:

 ```sql
 CREATE TABLE people